abhishekmishra/cdocker/docs/Index.md

 # clibdocker API Documentation  {#mainpage}

-`clibdocker` is a **C** language for the [Docker Engine API v1.39](https://docs.docker.com/engine/api/v1.39/).
+`clibdocker` is a **C** language implementation of the [Docker Engine API v1.39](https://docs.docker.com/engine/api/v1.39/).
 The C API organization is similar to the reference JSON API specification.

 ## Goals
  * Simplicity: Easy to understand and use API